 According to Zippia, AI should create nearly 58 million new jobs in the near future, adding over $15 trillion to the global economy by 2030.
 This could help squander rampant fears of robots taking over people’s jobs.
 The goal is to create augmented technology that can work alongside humans, leaving them with making the final decision while the robots take over the repetitive tasks.
 Next year, we can expect to see steady AI job growth in the service industry, the public sector and education.

 Virtual assistants could also see a boom over the next 12 months, as Amazon’s Alexa, Apple’s Siri, and Google Assistant continue to help run our lives.
 In 2019, it will be possible for virtual assistants to schedule our calendars, order us takeaway and plan our next holiday.
 The AI can learn to anticipate our behaviors, thus knowing what we want before we even know ourselves.

 4. Open source AI

-According to Ibrahim Haddad’s hypothesis, the Director of Research at The Linux Foundation, open source AI will be the biggest trend in 2019.
-We predict that more companies will open up their internal AI projects to developers which can increase the go-to-market time, and encourage innovations previously untapped.
+As more businesses shift their focus to open source solutions for better transparency and reduced licensing fees, we expect open source AI and RPA solutions to shape the market in 2022 and beyond.
+More companies will open up their internal AI projects to developers which can increase the go-to-market time, and encourage innovations previously untapped.
 It could also lead to lower costs, as it is expensive to build the platform and gather the training data etc.

 5. AI mitigates security concerns